jeremy-ir/hippomocks/README.md

 The TCall class cannot be instantiated directly.
 Nevertheless, it useful in order to create conditionals or sequences between mocks that have been instantiated.

 ## Return() Method
-Return() must be used to terminate a mock that returns a value (any non-void function).
+Return() must be used to terminate a mock that returns a value for any non-void function.
+Void functions do not use the Return() method.

 ``` C++
 #include "hippomocks.h"